mucommander/mucommander/readme.txt

 - Fixed symlinks to directories not properly handled on SFTP shares.

 Known issues:
-- Italian, Korean and Polish translations are not up-to-date.
+- Korean and Polish translations are not up-to-date.
 - Executable permissions are not preserved properly for local files prior to Java 1.6.
 - SMB support may not work properly on non multi-language JRE.